vp-mithun/mithunvpsite/source/_posts/angular-material-2-angular-cli-webpack.md

 ---
 title: Angular Material 2 - Using in Angular 2 apps with Angular CLI
 tags:
+  - Angular
-  - Angular2
+  - AngularMaterial
 url: 547.html
 id: 547
 categories:
-  - Angular 2
+  - Angular
 date: 2016-09-30 19:00:31
 ---

 **Angular Material 2** comprehensive, modern UI components that work across web, mobile and desktop.
 They are built on Material Design concepts.
-They are built with Angular 2 team.
-One important point to notice even though its built by Angular 2 team, it's not part of packages required for building Angular 2 i.e. its treated as 3rd party package to be integrated.
-Recommend to go through [Github repo](https://github.com/angular/material2/blob/master/GETTING_STARTED.md) For styling  Angular 2 apps, we can use Bootstrap, Semantic UI, its not mandatory to use material design.
+One important point to notice even though its built by Angular team, it's not part of packages required for building Angular 2 i.e. its treated as 3rd party package to be integrated.
+Recommend to go through [Github repo](https://github.com/angular/material2/blob/master/GETTING_STARTED.md).
+For styling  Angular 2 apps, we can use Bootstrap, Semantic UI, its not mandatory to use material design.
 Angular Material 2 components have more features apart from styling.
 We will be adding these Material 2 components into Angular 2 application created using Angular CLI, we will continue from [Build Angular 2 apps using CLI](http://www.mithunvp.com/build-angular-apps-using-angular-2-cli/)

 > Remember Angular CLI is not the only way to create Angular 2 apps & add Material 2 components